 - Just like bitter foods also sour flavored foods such as citrus fruits, sauerkraut, pickles are known to activate cleansing properties in the liver.
-Be cautious with citrus though and especially with grapefruit since it can trigger overdoses in many prescription drugs.
+Be cautious with citrus though and especially with grapefruit since it can trigger in many prescription drugs.

 - Beetroot and carrot juice will also detox the liver.
 Beta carotene converts to vitamin A in your body and will improve wound tensile strength, thus preventing possible tearing.